heshamebaid/pizza_violation_system/README.md

 **Role:** Visualizes the video stream, bounding boxes, ROIs, and violation events for the user.
 - **Technologies:** Streamlit, requests
 - **How it works:** Connects to streaming service, displays frames and violation count in real time.
+- **Alarm Feature:** When a violation is detected, a red warning box appears in the UI, along with bounding boxes and labels for the violation.
+The alarm clears automatically when no violation is present.

 ### 5. Shared Resources (`shared/`)
 **Role:** Stores all shared data, models, configs, and videos used by the system.